benisntfunny/Decision-Manager-Extractor/README.md

 **When/How to use**
 * **WHEN** You make changes to an existing Decision Manager instance and want to persist existing data
-* **HOW** Prior to running remove scripts run this and have it point to your "load ils.sql" file generated after building your clm project.
-The utility will read the configured database and compare it to your "load ils.sql" file and generate an insert script for your existing data.
+* **HOW** Prior to running remove scripts run this and have it point to your _load ils.sql_ file generated after building your clm project.
+The utility will read the configured database and compare it to your _load ils.sql_ file and generate an insert script for your existing data.

 Add config.properties to base directory